gethynellis/Power-Platform-Automation-One-Day/Lab 3  Create a Flow.md

 27. Rename the step **Deactivate Assessment**.

-28. Scroll up and click on the name of the flow by clicking **Untitled.**
+28. If you need tp Scroll, scroll  up to the top of the page and click on the name of the flow by clicking **Untitled.**

 29. Rename the flow **Deactivate Old Assessments**.